jesselicyber/cybersecurity-portfolio/home-labs/active-directory-home-lab.md

 ---

-## 2. Active Directory Domain Creation
+## 2. Domain Controller Deployment

 Created a new Active Directory forest and configured a custom domain (`mydomain.com`) using Active Directory Domain Services.